Anaheim Wrongful Death Lawyers

 Once you have compiled all these crucial documents, we will evaluate your case to determine if we can proceed with the claim.
 If your case is valid, we will file a complaint against the responsible party or parties on your behalf.
 As the case progresses, both sides will exchange information and evidence.
 Negotiation with the defendants to reach a settlement agreement will also happen at the same time.

 The case may proceed to trial if the negotiations do not push through.
-Litigation arguments will be heard either by a judge or jury.
-Rest assured, we will represent you in court and protect your rights.
-You can achieve a just resolution for your loved one’s untimely passing by hiring the experienced wrongful death attorneys that Anaheim trusts throughout the challenging process.
+Litigation arguments will be heard either by a judge or a jury.
+Your attorney will represent you in court and advocate for your rights.

-What Damages Can I Recover In A Wrongful Death Case?
+What Damages Can I Seek In A Wrongful Death Case?

-The members of the surviving family can be awarded damages as compensation for the loss of their loved one.
-According to the California Civil Jury Instructions (CACI) No. 3921, there are two kinds of damages you can receive for the untimely death of a family member.
-Our Anaheim attorneys for wrongful death cases can recover the following damages for you.
+The members of the surviving family can pursue compensation related to the loss of their loved one.
+According to the California Civil Jury Instructions (CACI) No. 3921, there are two kinds of damages you can seek for the untimely death of a family member.

 Economic Damages